aryanbadiee/Linked-List/README.md

 # Linked-List

-a linked-list data structure that has easy functions but powerful performance.
+a doubly circular linked-list data structure that has easy functions but powerful performance.

 ### Features: